finnito/Science/content/12phy/as91171/5-projectile-motion.md

 ---

-# Thought Whakamātau
+# Thought Whakamātau/Experiment

-If the cannon ball is fired with a __greated horizontal velocity__ will it take longer to hit the ground?
+If the cannon ball is fired with a __greater horizontal velocity__ will it take longer to hit the ground?

 ---

-# Question
+# Pātai

 A marble rolls of a desk of height 1.25m and with $v_{x} = 1.6ms^{-1}$.

 1. Calculate the __duration of the fall__.